kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

                [2,   4,   6]
               /  \  / \  / \
             [1]  [3]   [5]  [7]
-            If the leaft node is a 3- or 4-node, we already know (from the first if-test) that the current key is the last, current_key == pnode->getTotalItems() - 1.
+            If the leaft node is a 3- or 4-node, we already know (from the first if-test) that the current key is the last, current_key == pnode->get_lastkey_index().
 So the we simply go up on level to find the in order successor.
             We know pnode == parent->children[child_index]. child_index also is index of the successor key in the parent: successor-key == parent->key(child_index).
           */